Today’s reading: Romans 1-3.

 The righteousness men seek comes from God.
 It doesn’t come from the Law, though the Law makes it plain that they need help from God.
 It doesn’t come from themselves, for all men are desperately wicked.
 It comes freely by God’s grace through faith in the saving power of Christ’s death on the cross, which redeems sinful men from the penalty of death.
 This is the only way to be made righteous, and it only comes from God, and it is available to all men.

 What did the sinner do?
 Instead of looking out to God, he looked into himself.
 He involved himself in vain speculations and thought he was wise, while all the time he was a fool.
 Why?
 He was a fool because he made his ideas, his opinions, his speculations the standard and the law of life, instead of the will of God.
 The sinner’s folly consisted in making “man the master of things.”
 He found his standards in his own opinions and not in the laws of God.
-He lived in a self-centred instead of a God-centred universe.
+He lived in a self-centered instead of a God-centered universe.
 Instead of walking looking out to God he walked looking into himself, and, like any man who does not look where he is going, he fell.
 The result of this was idolatry.
 The glory of God was exchanged for images of human and animal forms.
 The root sin of idolatry is that it is selfish.
 A man makes an idol.
 He brings it offerings and addresses prayers to it.
 Why?
 So that his own schemes and dreams may be furthered.
 His worship is for his own sake and not for God’s. – William Barclay, Daily Study Bible

 Image by Trey Ratcliff on Flickr, CC by-nc-sa 2.0